-Computational studies on the reactivities of BTK inhibitors containing cyanoacrylamides have been performed through QM calculations and MD simulations in this work.
-The aim was to understand the factors that determine the kinetics and thermodynamics of thiol-Michael addition/elimination in an enzyme active site.
-Some insights into the intrinsic reactivities of the inhibitors and the contribution of the environmental effects on the reactivities have been obtained.
+Computational studies on the reactivities of cyanoacrylamide-based BTK inhibitors have been performed through QM calculations and MD simulations in this work.
+The aim was to understand the factors that determine the kinetics and thermodynamics of thiol-Michael addition/elimination in the enzyme active site.

-The combination of M06-2X/6-31+G(d)//M06-2X/6-311+G(d,p) was found to best predict the energetics of thiol-Michael additions to cyanoacrylamides.
-The analysis on the low energy conformations of the MAs reveals the essential role played by the bulkiness of the warhead in determining the most favourable geometries.
-The QM calculations managed to reproduce the rankings of the elimination rates qualitatively, but failed to describe the relative differences in magnitude of the experimentally observed elimination barriers.
-The calculated addition reactivities were found to correlate with certain electronic descriptors.
-The relationships between these properties, namely ΔEd_MA‡, LUMO energy of MA, and earliness/lateness of TS were rationalised.
+Benchmarking studies showed that the DFT method M06-2X/6-31+G(d)//M06-2X/6-311+G(d,p) best predicted the energetics of thiol-Michael additions to cyanoacrylamides.
+An analysis of the low energy conformations of the MAs revealed the essential role played by the bulkiness of the warhead in determining the most favourable geometry.
+The QM calculations correctly reproduced the rankings of the elimination barriers and also revealed correlations between the addition barriers with electronic descriptors including namely the LUMO energy of the MA, the earliness/lateness of the TS, and the distortion energy of the MA.

-The distance analysis on the MD simulations had led to the proposal of arginine as the base participating in the Michael reactions.
-The corresponding reaction profiles gave a better agreement with the experimentally observed trend in thiol elimination rate, with 3 remaining as the outlier.
-The strain induced upon binding of the inhibitors was found to be compensable by the interactions with the active site residues.
-The addition rates were predicted based on the flexibility of the warhead within the binding site.
-Taking the environmental effects into account, 5 was predicted to be the most kinetically reactive while 3 is the most inert overall.
+Analysis of MD simulation trajectories has led to the proposal that one or more arginines may act as the base that catalyses these Michael reactions in the BTK active site.
+The reaction profiles computed with a model Arg as the base gave better agreement with the experimentally observed trend in thiol elimination barriers, with only one inhibitor not falling close to the trend line.
+The binding of the inhibitors to BTK was found to induce X–Y kcal/mol of strain energy, which would be compensated for by interactions with the active site residues.
+Several geometrical features related to the flexibility of the inhibitors within the binding site were identified as potential influences on the rates of thiol addition.
+Taking these environmental effects into account, 5 was predicted to be the most kinetically reactive while 3 is the most inert overall.

 Future Directions

 The cause-and-effect relationship between the electronic descriptors highlighted and the thermodynamic quantities should be studied with further experimentation as correlation does not guarantee causation.
 Further analysis on the interactions of the inhibitors with the binding site residues could potentially reveal the factors contributing to the stabilisation of the strained inhibitors.
 The choice of the base catalyst has been found to be critical in determining the kinetic reactivity and therefore the validation of its identity is paramount.
-However, this would require an approach that includes the electrostatic and steric effects of the protein on the reaction while ensuring accurate representation of the electronic structure in the vicinity of the reacting atoms.
+The MD simulations suggested that several arginine residues may play this role, but none was close enough to Cys481 or to the Calpha to allow a confident assignment to be made.
+Further investigations using a theoretical approach that includes the electrostatic and steric effects of the protein, such as QM/MM.

 QM/MM Studies